2022–23 Kerala Blasters FC season: January

 On 3 January 2023, the Blasters played their twelfth match of the season against Jamshedpur FC, which they won 3–1.
 Giannou's backheel flick in the 9th minute put the Blasters in a 1–0 early lead, but Jamshedpur found the level through Daniel Chima Chukwu in the 17th minute.
 Diamantakos, who scored his sixth goal of the season put the Blasters ahead when he scored from the spot in the 31st minute, which was followed by a second-half goal netted by Luna in the 65th minute.
 This was also the 200th goal for the club in the Indian Super League and became the fourth team to do so, as the Blasters won their eighth match of the season.

 On 9 January, the Blasters played their thirteenth match of the season against Mumbai City FC, which they lost 4–0.
 The Blasters conceded all four goal in the first-half as the ex-Blasters player Jorge Pereyra Díaz scored a brace, along with a goal each by both Greg Stewart and Bipin Singh.
 This defeat marked the end of the Blasters' eight match unbeaten streak.

-On 20 January, it was announced that the twins; Muhammed Aimen and Muhammed Azhar, who represented the club in the 2022 Durand Cup and in the ongoing Kerala Premier League season, were promoted to the first-team.
+On 20 January, it was announced that the twins; Muhammed Aimen and Mohammed Azhar, who represented the club in the 2022 Durand Cup and in the ongoing Kerala Premier League season, were promoted to the first-team.

 On 22 January, the Blasters played their fourteenth match of the season against FC Goa, which they lost 3–1.
 Iker Guarrotxena gave the lead to Goa through a penalty which was doubled by Noah Sadaoui in the first-half.
 Blasters pulled one back through Diamantakos, who scored his seventh goal of the season in the 51st minute of the match but Redeem Tlang scored the third goal of the night for Goa, as the Blasters lost their fifth game of the season.